factom-protocol/FIS/FIS/DID.md

 ### Method Specific Identifier

-The method specific name string is composed of an optional Factom network identifier with a :separator, followed by a hex-encoded Factom chain ID.
+The method specific name string is composed of an optional Factom network identifier with a colon (:) separator, followed by a hex-encoded Factom chain ID.

 ```
 factom-did = "did:factom:" factom-specific-idstring